UniMath/agda-unimath/src/foundation/transport-along-higher-identifications.lagda.md

 These coherences take the form of the following commutative diagrams.
-Note that there is an asymmetry between the left and right coherence laws due to the asymmetry in the definition of concatination of identifications.
+Note that there is an asymmetry between the left and right coherence laws due to the asymmetry in the definition of concatenation of identifications.

 ```agda
 module _